lihaiyun/fullstack/lab4-mockapi/learning-app/client/README.md

 npm install
 ```

-2) Make sure the backend server is running before starting the client.

-3) Start the development server for the React App:
+2) Start the development server for the React App:
 ```bash
    npm run dev
 ```